skellis46/embodied-camera/embodied-camera-application-proposal.md

 >please provide 100 word synopsis of the proposed research project, suitable for the lay reader

-There is evidence that our health is compromised by overuse of smartphones.
-These compromises are underpinned by a paradox: human bodies are predisposed for movement, while smartphone screens demand attention made possible by chronic stillness. _Moving Camera Bodies_ employs the unique corporeal expertise of dancers to explore the ways human movement and stillness are shaped by smartphones, and how our bodies might help extend or re-imagine the ways we use smartphones.
-The project team will develop practical field experiments that explore these contradictory cultural technologies and experiences: the body that needs movement, and the smartphone that demands stillness and attention.
-We will then use auto-ethnographic methods to analyse the practice-based experiments, and thereby deepen our understanding of the  inter-relationships between smartphones, vision, proprioception, movement and stillness.
+There is evidence that our health is compromised by smartphone overuse.
+These compromises are built on a paradox: human bodies are predisposed for movement, while smartphones demand attention through stillness.
+We aim to re-configure this paradox by expanding the possibilities of the human-smartphone experience.
+We will use the corporeal expertise of dancers in fieldwork that explores: 1) how movement and stillness are shaped by smartphones; and 2) how our bodies might help re-imagine the habitual use of smartphones.
+We will analyse the experiments auto-ethnographically, and thereby deepen our experiential understanding of the inter-relationships between smartphones, movement and stillness.

 _questions to think through_